apache/cloudstack-documentation/source/adminguide/storage.rst

 #.
 Object Store: Select the object store where you want the Bucket to reside

-Based on the selected Object Store, you can specify additional details like quota, encryption, policy etc.
+Based on the selected Object Store, you can specify additional details like quota, encryption, policy.